 An apparatus immersed in liquid nitrogen will cool to approximately -195°C. Our design, using a controller and heater, permits the cryostat to be set at any temperature above liquid nitrogen temperature.

-The Cryostat is connected to a vacuum pump.
+The Cryostat for sale here is connected to a vacuum pump.
 It is pumped for five minutes, and then sealed.
 The Cryostat is connected to the controller, and switched on to check the connections.
 The cryostat is then lowered into the container of liquid nitrogen, which should come to between 25mm and 75mm below the flange.
 Three thermometer tubes exit the cryostat, and have nylon compression fittings.
 The standard PRT and unknown thermometers to be calibrated are lowered into the wells, and the nylon fittings are hand-tightened until the nylon grips the thermometer without damage.
-The controller is set to the required temperature, and the Cryostat left to stabilize before comparison readings are made.
+The controller is set to the required temperature, and the Cryostat cold calibration system is left to stabilize before comparison readings are made.